GlauberF/Angular1-And-Angular2-Tutorials/README.md

 # Angular 1 and Angular 2 Tutorial

 This repository contains material for getting started with Angular 1 and Angular 2 (both repos is currently worked on - mainly on Angular 1 until Angular 2 is stable and released).
+They should provide a code base where you can start on learning or teaching Angular.

 ## Angular 1